christophhart/hise_documentation/scripting/scripting-in-hise/javascript.md

 2. all other values become `true`.

-However, conversion is rarely necessary, as JavaScript will silently perform this conversion when it expects a boolean, such as in an if statement (see below).
-For this reason, we sometimes speak simply of "true values" and "false values," meaning values that become true and false, respectively, when converted to booleans.
+However, conversion is rarely necessary, as JavaScript will silently perform this conversion when it expects a boolean, such as in an [if statement](/scripting/scripting-in-hise/javascript#if-/-else) For this reason, we sometimes speak simply of "true values" and "false values," meaning values that become true and false, respectively, when converted to booleans.
 Alternatively, such values can be called "truthy" and "falsy".

-Boolean operations such as `&&` (logical and), `||` (logical or), and `!` (logical not) are supported; see below.
+[Boolean operations](/scripting/scripting-in-hise/javascript#and-/-or-operators) such as `&&` (logical and), `||` (logical or), and `!` (logical not) are supported.

-#### null / undefined
+### null / undefined

 JavaScript distinguishes between `null`, which is a value that indicates a deliberate non-value (and is only accessible through the null keyword), and `undefined`, which is a value of type `undefined` that indicates an uninitialized value — that is, a value hasn't even been assigned yet.
 In JavaScript it is possible to declare a variable without assigning a value to it.
 If you do this, the variable's type is undefined. `undefined` is actually a constant.

-### Variables
+## Variables

 New variables in JavaScript are declared using the var keyword: